cython/cython/docs/src/tutorial/pure.rst

     print(cython.sizeof(cython.longlong))
     print(cython.sizeof(n))

-* ``typeof`` returns a string representation of the passed type.
+* ``typeof`` returns a string representation of the argument's type for debugging purposes.
 It can take expressions.

   ::